 There are some disadvantages to shopping for contacts and eyeglasses online.
 It’s possible that the prescription may be incorrectly filled or that the seller may send the wrong contact lenses.
 But these problems could also occur with a local seller.

-If you are a new contacts wearer, or trying out a new type of lens, at first buy a minimum number of lenses from a local outlet; then, if they work out, buy from online retailers in the future.
-Even better, ask your doctor for a sample pair of lenses to try out before you have your prescription filled.
-By taking this approach, you identify any problems right away, before you’ve paid for a year’s supply of lenses.
+If you are new to wearing contacts, or trying out a new type of lens, at first buy a minimum number of lenses from a local outlet; then, if they work out, buy online after that.
+Even better, ask your doctor for a sample pair of lenses before you have your prescription filled.
+That will help you identify any problems right away, before you’ve paid for a year’s supply of lenses.

 Another problem with ordering frames online is that you’ll have to find a local solution for obtaining any adjustments.
 Fortunately, most optical shops make small adjustments for free, even for consumers who bought elsewhere.